jerel/membrane/README.md

   let mut project = membrane::Membrane::new();
   project
-    // name the output pub package
+    // name the output pub directory
     .package_destination_dir("../dart_example")
+    // the pub package name, if different than the directory .package_name("example")
-    // give the name of the .so or .dylib that your Rust program provides .using_lib("libexample")
+    // give the basename of the .so or .dylib that your Rust program provides .using_lib("libexample")
+    // use Dart enums instead of class enums .with_c_style_enums(true)
     .create_pub_package()
     .write_api()
     .write_c_headers()